What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Automation Bias, International Politics, and AI Decision Support Systems

 \textit{H2: USMA cadets will exhibit lower levels of automation bias than the general public.}

-Whether USMA cadets have higher or lower levels of automation bias than the general public depends on the accuracy of the theoretical expectations of scholars of military AI decision support systems versus expectations derived from military training protocols.
-Unlike automation bias, where the direction of the effect is uncertain, algorithm aversion allows for a cleaner prediction.
+Unlike automation bias, where the direction of the effect is uncertain given existing research, algorithm aversion allows for a cleaner prediction.
 Whether cadets over-trust AI (H1) or are appropriately calibrated (H2), military training's emphasis on reliance on decision-support systems should suppress aversion in either case.
 In the case of H1, overtrust in AI precludes aversion toward it—here the two constructs do move inversely.
 But in the case of H2, appropriate calibration does not imply greater aversion; cadets should simply use AI as intended.
 This is because automation bias and algorithm aversion are conceptually distinct—high automation bias necessitates low algorithm aversion, but the absence of bias does not necessarily produce it.
-In all cases therefore, whether they are overconfident in AI or appropriately calibrated, they should have lower levels of algorithm aversion than the general public.
+In all cases therefore, whether they are overconfident in AI or appropriately calibrated, cadets should have lower levels of algorithm aversion than the general public.

 \textit{H3: USMA cadets will exhibit lower levels of algorithm aversion than a comparable general public sample.}